 We’re always into checking out the hot new Pantone colors in fashion, so we love this Pantone Easter egg decorating idea from How About Orange.
 It’s slightly more complicated because you’d have to create the Pantone codes yourself, reverse the type, and then print them on tattoo paper.
 But if you’re handy with a computer, you can do it.

-These ombre Easter eggs are just so pretty.
+These ombre Easter eggs from Ashbee Design are just so pretty.
 This technique is slightly more complicated because the dye has to be just right with each successively darker round, but mostly that just means timing it so that you leave some eggs in the dye longer than others.

 While we’ve established that Sharpies on eggs aren’t the toughest DIY project, some are harder than others.
 I’m amazed by the intricate patterns on these Sharpie Doodles Easter eggs by Alisa Burke.
 Simple designs (like the top center one) would be easy enough for anyone, but the more complicated patterns are truly stunning.
 Like henna tattoos.